Lifestyle vs Product Photography

 If you want to learn how to create great lifestyle product photos, Heidi Adnum's book, The Crafter's Guide to Taking Great Photos is an excellent resource.

-example lifestyle Product Photo
+Example Lifestyle Product Photo

 Renegade Craft shared this lifestyle photo of an adorable pup wearing a handmade onesie by Little Beast.